Trauma Self-Care Resources

 Hi!
-Here I’m going to highlight some self-care resources specifically for people who have experienced trauma and/or those who love them.
+Here I’m going to teach you a tad about how trauma affects our bodies, and also provide some corresponding self-care resources specifically for people who have experienced trauma.
 This is for educational purposes only and absolutely does not replace individual psychotherapy with a therapist.

-Trauma can cause our bodies and minds to experience being stuck in the past, in the present moment.
-One of the antidotes to that is building up our resources to be in the present moment.
-Grounding activities help us to be grounded in the present moment, and can help us come out of a dissociative episode:
+Trauma can cause our bodies and minds to experience being stuck in the past.
+One of the ways to help with this is building up our resources to be safely in the present moment:

 Trauma can make it really hard to manage overwhelming emotions: